 Cryptocurrencies have a history of their own.
-They follow a decentralized transaction and eliminate the intermediaries that very often becomes a part of any financial transaction.
-Well, I am not here to brag about what cryptocurrencies do but to hold your attention on an even more interesting topic, EOS vs Ethereum.
+They follow a decentralized transaction and eliminate the intermediaries that very often become a part of any financial transaction.
+Well, I am not here to brag about what cryptocurrencies do but to hold your attention on an even more exciting topic, EOS vs. Ethereum.

-All those intellectuals holding immense knowledge on Blockchain architect would claim that statement to be true.
-And to all those who are not much aware of these innovative smart contracts here am I to pour the hint.
+All those intellectuals holding immense knowledge on Blockchain architect would claim that statement to be accurate and to all those who are not much aware of these innovative smart contracts here am I to pour the hint.

-Moreover, Ethereum developers are still struggling to develop consumer-grade applications that could scale up easily.
-This is a huge concern for the entire blockchain industry.
-And the big factors that could possibly play the role includes miners, crooks, and speculators.
+Moreover, Ethereum developers are still struggling to develop consumer-grade applications that could scale up quickly.
+It is a concern for the entire blockchain industry.
+And the big factors that could play the role include miners, crooks, and speculators.

 Talking about the developments right now in this landscape, there is nothing bright happening in this blockchain-based platform.